otahi/infrataster-plugin-firewall/README.md

-    should reach to server 'dst' dest_port: 80 should reach to server 'dst' tcp dest_port: 80 should reach to server 'dst' udp dest_port: 53 should reach to server 'dst' tcp dest_port: 80 source_port: 30123
+    should reach to server 'dst' dest_port: 80 should reach to server 'dst' tcp dest_port: 80 should reach to server 'dst' udp dest_port: 53 should reach to server 'dst' dest_port: 80/tcp should reach to server 'dst' dest_port: 53/udp should reach to server 'dst' tcp dest_port: 80 source_port: 30123

-Finished in 15.87 seconds (files took 0.58711 seconds to load) 5 examples, 0 failures
+Finished in 21.35 seconds (files took 0.7851 seconds to load) 7 examples, 0 failures
 $
 ```